nsidc/earthaccess/paper/paper.md

   own access workflows using these general-purpose filesystem libraries.
 However, this requires extensive knowledge of NASA's authentication flow, DAAC-specific credential endpoints, and the mapping between on-premises and cloud-hosted data links.

-The scholarly contribution of `earthaccess` is the _integration_ of search, authentication, and access into a coherent abstraction that masks the heterogeneity of NASA's data infrastructure.
-No existing tool provides this end-to-end, provider-agnostic workflow.
-Rather than reinventing query or filesystem libraries, `earthaccess` composes and extends existing open-source tools and contributes the NASA-specific domain knowledge (DAAC configurations, credential endpoints, authentication flows, cloud-detection logic) that binds them into a usable data access layer.

 # Software design